hyperledger-archives/sawtooth-rfcs/text/0000-raw-txn-header.md

 # Summary
 [summary]: #summary

-Requesting to add API to the sdk - txn.get_serialized_header(), that will return the transaction header bytes.
+Requesting to add API to the sdk - txn.get_raw_header()(), that will return the transaction header bytes.

 # Motivation
 [motivation]: #motivation

-For security reasons transaction processor would like to verify the incoming transaction header, and signature.
-For example, in the private ledger TP (C++) that runs inside SGX enclave, we can't trust the signature verification done by sawtooth since it happens outside of SGX.
+For security reasons transaction processor would like to verify the incoming transaction header, and signature, if TP that runs inside SGX enclave, we can't trust the signature verification done by sawtooth since it happens outside of SGX (TEE).
 In order to verify the transaction signature, TP needs to get the serialized transaction header and not just all the fields.

 # Guide-level explanation